An Apple Watch with a MicroLED display could debut in 2020 according to a new report.

 MicroLED displays have a couple of advantages over OLED displays.
 They require about half the power, so they're much more energy efficient.
 They're also brighter and have higher contrast ratios.
 It's also possible to tune colours to be more vibrant and richer.
-And, most importantly for Jony Ive, they're thinner, which means they enable thinner devices - or in this case, thinner Apple Watches.
+They're thinner too, which means they enable thinner devices - or in this case, thinner Apple Watches.

-The rumour suggests that Apple produced its first MicroLED Apple Watch sample last year — codenamed the T159 project — with the smartwatch targeted as the area in which Apple will debut the new technology, instead of the iPhone.
+It suggested Apple produced its first MicroLED Apple Watch sample in 2017 — codenamed the T159 project — with the smartwatch targeted as the area in which Apple will debut the new technology, instead of the iPhone.
 Initial manufacture of the displays is said to be taking place in a large facility in Santa Clara, with the long-term aim to halt the reliance on competitors, such as LG and Samsung, to produce screens.

 Apple would still have to outsource the manufacture of its displays to bring it to a mass market device, but developing the technology itself would allow it to set certain standards within quality and, generally, have more of a say in what's going into one of its products.